dorpaneus/amazon-like-interview-prep/14-days/day-11-app-debugging.md

 ### 11B. strace — system calls (45 min)

 `strace` shows every system call a process makes, with arguments and return values.
 It's the "talk to me, what are you doing" tool.
+Each line is one crossing of the user↔kernel boundary from Day 2 §2a — the syscall "door" being knocked on.

 ```bash
 sudo strace -p 12345                      # Attach to a running PID